zzhangjii/learning-library/oci-library/qloudable/ATP_Lab/ATP_HOL.md

 which java
 ```

-11. verify java path is displayed, if no java path is displayed then install java, Enter command:
+11. Verify java path is displayed, if no java path is displayed then install java, Enter command:
 ```
 sudo yum install java
 ```